aionnetwork/aion-docs/kernels/java/java-docker-image.md

 ### Configure the Java Kernel

-Once the kernel is running you can configure it by running the `docker exec` command in a separate terminal window:
+Once the kernel Docker image is pulled you can configure it by running the `docker exec` command in a separate terminal window:

 ```bash
 docker exec -it <CONTAINER_NAME or CONTAINER_HASH> /bin/bash